chrizzTs/Who-U/README.md

 **Image Option Buttons**
 The three functions of $scope: saveImage(), discardImage() and addFBProfilePicture() allow the user to save an image, discard an image order add the user's Facebook Profile Picture to his account (only when logged in with Facebook).
 -   saveImage uses the Server API "saveNewPhoto".
 For more Information look at the function in the Server documentation
--   discardImage just removes the image from §scope.shownImage and sets $scope.hasPicture to 'false'
+-   discardImage just removes the image from $scope.shownImage and sets $scope.hasPicture to 'false'
 -   addFBProfilePicture uses a function declared in `Services.js`.
 Read the documentation of the this file for more information